energy-sustainability/energy-sustainability.github.io/_pages/Emb_Space_theory.md

 <a name='mme:2emb'></a>
 #### Two separate embeddings
 As introduced before, the most common way to learn a multimodal embedding is to learn two separate embeddings, for image and text.
-Using embeddings based on Neural Networks is very convenient since the error computed in the Ranking Loss imposed to the multimodal embedding can be easily back-propagated to the NN parameters of both embeddings.
+Using embeddings based on Neural Networks is very convenient since the error computed in the Loss imposed to the multimodal embedding can be easily back-propagated to the NN parameters of both embeddings.

 <div style="text-align:center">
     <img src="/images/img-txt1.png" width="800">